johnfraserss/ICS4U/Assignments/20 - 20 Time Project/README.md

 Presentation order was chosen randomly by placing all names (excluding mine) in a list and running them through [this](https://www.random.org/lists/) website 5 times.

 If you know ahead of time that a date conflicts with something, please let me know as soon as possible.
+If you wish to change timeslots, you will have to find someone to swap with yourself.
+Once the two of you have agreed upon a swap, let your teacher know so that he can switch names in this list.

 Rubric(s)